PlanB-Network/bitcoin-educational-content/tutorials/privacy/paynym-bip47/en.md

 This compromise is as old as the White Paper.
 Satoshi already warned us about this risk in his work published in late 2008:

-> "As an additional firewall, a new key pair should be used for each transaction to keep them from being linked to a common owner."
+> As an additional firewall, a new key pair should be used for each transaction to keep them from being linked to a common owner.

 There are many solutions available to receive multiple payments without address reuse.
 Each of them has its compromises and drawbacks.
 Among all these solutions, there is [BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki), a proposal developed by Justus Ranvier and published in 2015, which allows for the generation of reusable payment codes.
 Its goal is to enable multiple transactions to be made to the same person without reusing an address.